 Kourion was an important ancient Greek city-state.
 Nowadays, visitors can explore Greek, Roman, and Byzantine ruins.
 Beautiful views along the coast are a bonus.
 There is much more to see than the famous amphitheatre with its sea view.
 The agora is huge and we were surprised that we were allowed to walk across it.
 Additionally, you can visit the remains of several houses, a bath, and an old basilica.
 If you want to satisfy your inner archaeologist, you can explore the Amathus gate cemetery on your way from the bus stop.

 Kourion is easy to visit from Limassol but it takes a while.
 There are two bus routes: 1) The 16B which takes around 50 minutes from the EMEL Bus Station or 2) the 18 which takes around 50 minutes from My Mall.
 Both places can be easily reached by the city buses and the EMEL bus station might even be walkable depending on the location of your accommodation.
 The buses only run every few hours so be prepared for this only 18 km (11 mi) journey to become a day trip.
-When we visited, there was a restaurant right next to the bus stop where we could pass the time until the next bus.
+There’s a restaurant right next to the bus stop where you can pass the time until the next bus.

 Intercity buses from places like Limassol run very frequently and are a cheap and easy mode of transport.